4 Japanese players kicked out after “night out with women.”

 The JOC identified the four as Takuya Hashimoto, Keita Imamura, Yuya Nagayoshi, and Takuma Sato, and said the players had to pay for their own flights home from Jakarta.

-The JOC said the players' behavior was a "clear breach of the team's conduct code, which specifies athletes are to be role models."
+The JOC described the players' behavior as a "clear breach of the team's conduct code, which specifies athletes are to be role models."

 The eight remaining players in the Japan squad have a game against Hong Kong on Wednesday.